discoverygarden/bcelndora/docs/devops.md

     ```
 3. Run `./scripts/update-all.sh [namespace]`
     - If you don't want to fully update Drupal, choose `s` for when the Drupal update question arises.
+4. Reindex Solr
-4. Wait.
+5. Wait.
 It will take some time for the new certificates to be generated.

 # Troubleshooting